Can I really make this claim? Are there really guaranteed ways to boost your bottom line?

 4. Be Human.
 Show Your Personality

 Every business has a personality and a story.
 You may be a firm of dark-suited financiers, or a down-to-earth plumber with a bright orange van.
-The point is, we are all human and we are naturally drawn to authentic stories told in a likeable human voice, whatever that story may be.
+The point is, we are all human and we are naturally drawn to authentic stories told in a likable human voice, whatever that story may be.

 You need to bring your personality to the fore and stop hiding behind industry jargon, or formal business-blah.
 You wouldn’t speak to your friends like that, so why bore your audience to death?